- Captain Albert's Website and Blog -

 There is no mention of children in any of the records but there seem to have been a dead born baby girl on 10 January 1921.

-While Chief Officer on the Gorredijk he is part of the peculiar episode in the company when the United State seized all the foreign ships in American ports in March 1918.
-This includes the Holland America Line ships except the ss Nieuw Amsterdam (I).
+While Chief Officer on the ss Gorredijk (I) he is part of the peculiar episode in the company when the United State seized all the foreign ships in American ports in March 1918.
+This included all the Holland America Line ships except the ss Nieuw Amsterdam (I).
 The USA needs transport to bring its troops to Flanders Fields and under “the Right Angery” it takes all the non US tonnage available.
 As the Netherlands were neutral in this conflict, the officers and crew cannot sail the ships for the American Government and thus everybody is sent home with the ss Nieuw Amsterdam in April 1918.
 Buhse is not too much affected as shortly after he is back at sea on board the ss Andijk (I).

 Then in 1924 he is promoted to captain and assigned to the ss Zijldijk.
 Following the company ”pecking order” routine he is assigned to one of the older ships first and is then given by seniority a newer and newer ship.
 In November 1925 he is appointed to the ss Vechtdijk which sails on the New York to the British Indies which is a yearlong assignment and he eventually returns in December 1926.
 After that he is given command of cargo ships on the North Atlantic which are not longer away then a month or two months.